World Series of Poker (video game)

 World Series of Poker is a video game based on the popular gambling tournament World Series of Poker.
 It is succeeded by World Series of Poker: Tournament of Champions and World Series of Poker 2008: Battle for the Bracelets.
-It was produced for the GameCube, PlayStation 2, Xbox, PlayStation Portable, and PC.
+It was released for the GameCube, PlayStation 2, Xbox, PlayStation Portable, and Windows.

-Games included in the World Series of Poker package are Omaha, Omaha Hi-Low Split, Seven Card Stud, Seven Card Stud Hi-Low Split, Razz (Seven Stud Lowball), and Texas Hold 'em.
+Games included in the World Series of Poker package are Omaha, Omaha hi-low split, seven-card stud, seven-card stud hi-low split, razz (seven stud lowball), and Texas hold 'em.

+While Xbox Live for the original Xbox was shut down in 2010, World Series of Poker is now playable online using replacement online servers for the original Xbox called Insignia.